ellcreative/patterson-subsidiaries-styling-tools/docs/wordpress-configuration.md

 - **Use OKLCH when possible**: Provides better color control and perceptual uniformity
 - **Don't overdo transparency**: Too transparent (<0.6 opacity) may reduce text legibility
 - **Document custom values**: If using custom overlay colors, document them in your theme for future reference

+### Custom Logo SVG Preparation
+- **Use `currentColor` for main elements**: Replace white/main colors with `currentColor` to support both light and dark modes
+- **Preserve accent colors**: Keep brand colors and accents as defined hex/OKLCH values
+- **Include viewBox**: Always include a `viewBox` attribute for proper scaling
+- **Optimize SVG**: Remove unnecessary elements, comments, and metadata before pasting
+- **Test in both modes**: Preview your logo in both Light and Dark navigation modes
+- **Fallback consideration**: If your logo won't work in dark mode, consider only using Light mode
+- **Multi-color logos**: For complex multi-color logos, use `currentColor` strategically on main shapes only